grafana/beyla/docs/sources/_index.md

   If you need to recompile your kernel to enable BTF, the configuration option `CONFIG_DEBUG_INFO_BTF=y` must be set.
 - eBPF enabled in the host.
 - For instrumenting Go programs, they must have been compiled with at least Go 1.17.
-We currently support Go applications built with a major **Go version no earlier than 3 versions** behind the current stable major release.
+  Beyla supports Go applications built with a major Go version no earlier than 3 versions behind the current stable major release.
 - Administrative access rights to execute Beyla.

 ## Get started